Photo credit: Jeffrey Stilwell

 Amber is created when tree resin drips down a trunk, or in other words, it’s a tree’s defense mechanism and designed to stick to any insects that may try to consume it.
 If the resin drips in the right place, like in a swamp or forest, it hardens, preserving whatever gets caught in the material.
 After a long period of time, those forests eventually turn into fossil fuels like coal.

 - DIG UP PREHISTORIC FOSSILS – These genuine fossils are millions of years old!
-Dig for dinosaurs, sharks, brachiopods, mosasaurs, ammonites, and more.
+Dig for shark and stingray teeth, brachiopods, mosasaurs, ammonites, and more.
 This Mega Fossil Dig Kit is one of our top learning toys, providing hours of educational fun, and helping to inspire a lifelong love of learning!

 - EXPLORE PALEONTOLOGY – Excavate incredible, real fossils using the included tools of the trade: a chisel, brush, and magnifying glass.
 This kit makes an excellent STEM gift for boys and girls!

-- 16-PAGE LEARNING GUIDE - This full color, detailed learning guide illustrates how fossils are formed and helps young scientists identify each specimen as it’s discovered.
+- 16-PAGE LEARNING GUIDE - The full color, detailed Learning Guide illustrates how fossils are formed and helps young scientists identify each specimen as it’s discovered.
 National Geographic educational toys make science and learning fun and are the perfect STEM activity for kids!

 Unfortunately, it seems Australia has been host to biting midges for a very long time.
 DNA does not get preserved for that long.
 Amber is not airtight.
 DNA will degrade,” said Doctor Andrew Langendam, one of the team’s microscopists.